The Ultimate Guide to Reduce Checkout Abandonment and Increase Conversions

 Checkout abandonment rate & statistics: where do you rank?

-The checkout abandonment rate represents the percent of customers abandoning the checkout process.
+The checkout abandonment rate represents the percent of customers not completing the checkout process.
 It is calculated by dividing the total completed transactions by the number of initiated checkouts abandoned.
 A low checkout abandonment rate indicates a seamless user experience from browsing to sale.

 What is an average, good, or bad checkout abandonment rate?

 When determining what a good or bad checkout abandonment rate is, there is no one-size-fits-all answer.
-The average abandoned checkout rate changes based on industry, and it is important to consider this when calculating your own.
+The average abandoned checkout rate changes based on industry, and it is important to consider this when calculating.
 For example, the food and drink services industry has a significantly lower checkout abandonment rate than other industries.

 This grading system is your basic guide to where your checkout abandonment rate should be: